jan-bogaerts/mark/src/web_client/web_client.md

 - the class-renderer service is responsible for generating all the code for the services in the form of classes.
 - used to build UI applications
 - name: 'class renderer'
-- dependencies: ['classes', 'declare or use class', 'is service singleton', 'class imports', 'primary class', 'consumed interfaces class', 'usage extractor']
+- dependencies: ['classes', 'declare or use class', 'is service singleton', 'class imports', 'primary class', 'consumed interfaces class', 'usage extractor', 'constants']
 - isJson: false
 - functions:
   - calculateMaxTokens(inputTokenCount, modelOptions): modelOptions.maxTokens - inputTokenCount.total - 500